flancian/garden/circles world.md

 	- business model?
 		- event organization + ticketing and related
 		- a free platform with value-added services
-	- feedback
-		- the beginning of the demo was great but it would work better with more recent timestamps (showing how you actually use it in your organization) -- like you did later :)

 	![[Pasted image 20210723191851.png]]